Chapter 13:

 She was allowed to enter, the guard told her Yuki will not be here today which she already knew.

-The building had an intimate modeling with a small hall connecting many rooms with one ally leading to more rooms, in one corner of the hall there was a rotating magazine rack full of books filled near with titles like 'How to fix a bicycle' and 'Indoor gardening' as well as other non-fiction titles.
+The building had an intimate modeling with a small center hall connecting many rooms, every alley lead to few rooms, in a corner there was a rotating magazine rack filled with books with titles like 'How to fix a bicycle' and 'Indoor gardening' as well as other non-fiction titles.

 She looked at the almost overflowing rack, picking up the book in Latin about fixing bicycles.